10 Easy Steps To Cleaning Gel Nail Brushes | Without Cleaner

 Never mix the base coat and top coats onto the same brush without cleaning first.

-If you are using glitter, it's best to keep that brush separate because glitter is harder to get out of a brush, especially micro glitters.
+If you are using loose glitter for nail art, it's best to keep that brush separate because glitter is harder to get out of a brush, especially micro glitters.

 How should I store a gel nail brush?